 It gets worse.
-My PT discovered I arch my back when I lean down to pick up an object, like when I reach down to get a pot from a bottom cabinet, get milk from the bottom shelf of the refrigerator, or pick up something from the floor.
-I arch my back so I can lean my stomach on the edge of the counter for support.
+I discovered I arch my back when I lean down to pick up an object, like when I reach down to get a pot from a bottom cabinet, get milk from the bottom shelf of the refrigerator, or pick up something from the floor.
+I arch my back when I wash a dish because I am leaning my stomach on the edge of the counter for support.